Top 5 Budget Gaming Mice Under $50 for 2025

 Cons

-- Scroll wheel lacks tilt and free-spin functionality.
+- Scroll wheel has no tilt and won't free-spin

 Each of these five mice offers excellent value under $50, combining strong performance specs with features tuned for gaming.
 When choosing among them, consider your grip style and desired features (wireless vs wired, ambidextrous vs right-handed shape, weight, etc.).
 In all cases above, we've verified specifications from official sources and drawn pros/cons from expert reviews to help you make an informed decision.